Latest Information

 February 13, 2026 (11th Session, Second Mediation Session)

 The parties met for their 11th negotiation session, which was also their second mediation session.
 The University submitted a package proposal on 14 items.
-The parties worked with the mediator to review the proposals and answer any clarifying questions.
+The parties worked with the mediator to review the proposals and answer questions.
 The Union was encouraged to reach out to the University with any additional questions on the package proposal prior to the next session.
 Two Tentative Agreements were reached between the parties.
-The parties scheduled the next two mediation sessions for March 2, 2026, and March 16, 2026, prior to adjournment.
+The parties scheduled the next two mediation sessions for March 2 and 16.

 January 23, 2026 (10th Session, First Mediation Session)

 The parties met for their 10th negotiation session and first mediation session.
 The mediator introduced himself and explained his role in the mediation process, and all parties did introductions.
 The Union initially presented six proposals, and clarifying questions were asked and answered.
-The University presented one counter proposal and answered clarifying questions presented by the union.
+The University presented one counterproposal and answered questions presented by the Union.
 Potential Tentative Agreements were discussed, and the parties planned to do a final review before the next session.
 The parties confirmed the next mediation session date of Feb.
-13, 2026, prior to adjournment.
+13.

 December 8, 2025 (Ninth Session)

 The parties met for their ninth negotiation session.
 The Union presented language on 10 items.
-Clarifying questions were asked and answered regarding the proposals, and then the parties took a brief caucus.
-After a caucus, the parties dialogued additional questions and also discussed how to proceed with mediation after the initial mediator declined to participate.
+Clarifying questions were asked and answered regarding the proposals.
+After a caucus, the parties discussed additional questions and also how to proceed with mediation after the initial mediator declined to participate.
 The parties agreed to a new mediator from the original Illinois Education Labor Relations Board mediator list prior to adjournment.

 November 21, 2025 (Eighth Session)

 The parties met for their eighth negotiation session.
 The Union presented language on three items.
-Clarifying questions were asked and answered regarding the proposals, and then the parties took a brief caucus.
+Clarifying questions were asked and answered regarding the proposals.
 After a caucus, the University countered one of the proposals presented at the session.
 Additional questions were asked and answered regarding the proposal as well as other negotiation topics.

 The parties also discussed mediation.
 The parties had received a list of three potential mediators from the Illinois Educational Labor Relations Board, and after a coin flip the parties alternately struck names and selected a mediator.